Prevent Back Pain with Backpack Safety Tips

 You and your child can work together to ensure a successful school year injuries from lugging books around.

-It's about time to start buying school supplies for your child.
+It's about time to start buying for your child.
 Although it's easy to pick out pens, paper and markers, other choices must be made with greater considerations.
 Take, for example, the backpack, also known as the bookbag.

 You may buy your child a backpack because it has his or her favorite super hero or princess on it, or maybe it has their favorite color.
 However, improper backpack use can lead to back pain in your child and start habits of bad posture that follow them into adult life.